w3c/wai-intro-wcag/content/wcag3-intro.md

 We are seeking input from evaluators, developers, designers, project managers, policy makers, people with disabilities, and others &mdash; particularly on:
 * Is this structure clear?
-* How does this conformance model work in practice?
+* How well does this conformance model work across different situations?
 * And specific questions in [WCAG 3.0 FPWD Review Guidance](@@).

 It will take some time to understand the proposed new structure and conformance model in this  WCAG 3 draft.